Prostate Gland Enlargement – BPH

 • Your overall health

-• The amount of discomfort or bother you are experiencing
+• The degree of discomfort or inconvenience your symptoms cause

-If your symptoms are tolerable, you might decide to postpone treatment and simply monitor your symptoms.
-For some men, symptoms can ease without treatment.
+If your symptoms are tolerable, you may choose to delay treatment and monitor your symptoms.
+In some men, symptoms may improve without treatment.

 Medication is the most common treatment for mild to moderate symptoms of prostate enlargement.
-The options include:
+Options include:

-• Alpha blockers.
-These medications relax bladder neck muscles and muscle fibers in the prostate, making urination easier.
-Alpha blockers — which include alfuzosin (Uroxatral), doxazosin (Cardura), tamsulosin (Flomax) and silodosin (Rapaflo) — usually work quickly in men with relatively small prostates.
-Side effects might include dizziness and a harmless condition in which semen goes back into the bladder instead of out the tip of the penis (retrograde ejaculation).
+• Alpha blockers: These drugs relax bladder neck muscles and muscle fibers in the prostate, making urination easier.
+Alpha blockers such as alfuzosin (Uroxatral), doxazosin (Cardura), tamsulosin (Flomax), and silodosin (Rapaflo) often work quickly in men with relatively small prostates.
+Side effects may include dizziness and retrograde ejaculation—a harmless condition where semen enters the bladder instead of exiting through the penis.

-• 5-alpha reductase inhibitors.
-These medications shrink your prostate by preventing hormonal changes that cause prostate growth.
-These medications — which include finasteride (Proscar) and dutasteride (Avodart) — might take up to six months to be effective.
-Side effects include retrograde ejaculation.
+• 5-alpha reductase inhibitors: These drugs shrink the prostate by preventing hormonal changes that cause growth.
+They include finasteride (Proscar) and dutasteride (Avodart).
+These may take up to six months to be effective.
+Side effects can include retrograde ejaculation.

-• Tadalafil (Cialis).
-Studies suggest this medication, which is often used to treat erectile dysfunction, can also treat prostate enlargement.
+• Tadalafil (Cialis): Studies suggest this drug, often used to treat erectile dysfunction, may also help treat prostate enlargement.

 Minimally invasive or surgical therapy

-Minimally invasive or surgical therapy might be recommended if:
+Minimally invasive or surgical therapy may be recommended if:

-• You have a urinary tract obstruction, bladder stones, blood in your urine or kidney problems
+• You have urinary tract obstruction, bladder stones, blood in your urine, or kidney problems

-Minimally invasive or surgical therapy might not be an option if you have:
+Minimally invasive or surgical therapy may not be an option if you have:

 • An untreated urinary tract infection